Klortho/mathjax-server/README.md

 * The original version of mathjax-server let you output PNG or MathML in addition to SVG.
 It even had speech output!
 Can we get those back in easily?
+* Should we allow specifying "x-height" for the image?